- UPLOAD CV

 For current housing check out Rightmove.

 For EU Citizens the process is relatively straight forward for obtaining a work permit and can be processed quite quickly.
-We have found that the story is different for non-EU citizens where in some cases, it can take a few months to process, in comparison to cities like Berlin and Munich.
+We have found that the story is different for UK and other non-EU citizens where in some cases, it can take a few months to process, in comparison to cities like Berlin and Munich.
 Non-EU Citizens are likely to need sponsorship from an employer to gain full working rights to work in Spain.
 Although there are a number of companies that do sponsor visas, it is not that common.

 More information on Visas can be found on gov.uk